dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-2 Modern CPU design.md

 * Ports 2 and 3 are used for address generation and for load operations.
 * Port 4 is used for store operations.
 * Port 7 is used for address generation.

-TO ADD:
-* On modern laptop processors, L1 can hold up to a few hundred recent translations1, and L2 can hold a few thousand.
-Now, with the default page size on x86 of 4KB, every such entry in the TLB is a mapping for a 4KB page.
-Given that, L1 TLB can cover up to 1MB of memory, and L2 cover up to 10 MB.
-* [TODO]: maybe add more data on 4- and 5-level page tables.